Last Updated on

 With practice, comes coordination.
 Let me break it down for you:

-2) Learn about bow drill woods to use.
-Grab the wrong wood and you'll have a hard time making a fire.
-But if you look around a few more minutes for the right wood to use in your region, you'll have just about all your bases covered.
+1) Learn about bow drill dimensions (remember, it’s all in the dimensions).2) Learn about bow drill woods to use.
+Grab the wrong wood and you’ll have a hard time making a fire.
+But if you look around a few more minutes for the right wood to use in your region, you’ll have just about all your bases covered.

 3) Make your first bow drill from wood from a nearby hardware store or lumber yard.
 Go for wood such as cedar, found in several U.S. forests and a popular wood once used by Native Americans for fire making.